 A problem that I often see, particularly among those struggling to gain traction with business development, is the pursuit of shiny objects.
 A shiny object is a call out of the blue from a new prospective client.
 It’s a request for a service that is not core to the lawyer’s offerings or expertise.
 The lawyer mistakes this market anecdote for a broader market opportunity, and expands his service offerings as a result.
 Instead of narrowing his practice, he expands it.
 This undisciplined pursuit of more leads to diffused efforts and lackluster results.

-A better approach – indeed, the only approach of a well-branded lawyer – is to spend more time on less initiatives until existing initiatives are operating at full potential – or at least until it becomes clear that an existing initiative lacks potential.
+A better approach – indeed, the only approach of lawyers with strong personal brands – is to spend more time on less initiatives until existing initiatives are operating at full potential, or at least until it becomes clear that an existing initiative lacks potential.
 If something’s working, go all in on it.
 If it’s not, drop it.
 Then, and only then, move on to the next thing.